Lesson 10.5

 California-based advocates

-• Education Trust-West This California-focused organization focuses on equity in educational opportunity, using data as its core tool for persuasion.
-The organization publishes "report cards" for districts as well as a major research report, policy paper or other insight every few months.
+• Ed Trust-West: This California-based organization focuses on equity in educational opportunity, using data as its core tool for persuasion.
+The organization publishes "report cards" for districts as well as a major research report, policy paper, or other insight every few months.

-• Edutopia (free online) This monthly magazine and blog hub emphasizes teachers and teaching, and is loaded with creative ideas.
-It can be fairly jargon-heavy, especially in its robust comment stream, where teachers interact about the ideas.
+• Edutopia: This monthly magazine and blog emphasizes teachers and teaching.
+It's loaded with creative ideas, but can be fairly jargon-heavy, especially in its robust comment stream, where teachers interact about the ideas.

-• SchoolFinance101 (free online) Rutgers professor Bruce Baker is passionate about the potential for research to help support good education policy choices.
+• SchoolFinance101: Professor Bruce Baker is passionate about the potential for research to help support good education policy choices.
 He is perhaps even more passionate (sometimes to the point of rudeness) about revealing flaws in research methodology and the abuse of statistics.

-For most of the organizations listed above, publishing is a key part of the work that they do.
-There are many, many other organizations who have something to say and their own way of getting the message out.
-Some of them are listed below.
-There are zillions of "education" blogs and education scholars.
+For most of the organizations listed above, publishing is central to the work that they do.
+There are many, many other organizations and education scholars who have something to say.

 Below is a sampling of some organizations and sites that you should know about, even if you don't follow them.
 The list is in no way exhaustive.

-• The teachers unions (CTA and CFT): These are described in lesson 7.5.
+• The teachers unions (CTA and CFT): These are described in lesson Ed100 Lesson 7.5.

-• The California State Parent-Teachers Association (CAPTA) CAPTA provides resources for its members, including training for parents, and especially for PTA leaders.
+• The California State Parent-Teachers Association (CAPTA): The state PTA provides resources for its members, including training for parents, and especially for local PTA leaders.
 It is also a key partner of Ed100.org.

-• Public Advocates This civil rights organization seeks policy change through law and litigation.
+• Public Advocates: This civil rights organization drives change through law and litigation.
 It has had a long focus on equity in education in California.

 Quiz